Men of the Fighting Lady: Production

-It also could have been based on another event that occurred during the Korean War.
-On September 17, 1950, F9F-2 Panther pilot Ensign Edward D. Jackson Jr, from VF-112 based on USS Philippine Sea, was ordered to strafe an airfield near Pyongyang.
-After noticing a string of small boats crossing the Han river.
-Concerned that they were holding refugees, Edward dropped down to 200 feet, and saw most of the passengers on the boat pointing rifles skyward, or jumping overboard.
-After he strafed, he hit an aerial booby trap, breaking his canopy, dislodging his goggles and cutting his face and eyebrows, causing him to be blinded.
-Ensign Dayl E. Crow was flying with Edward when this happened, and helped guide Edward and his broken F9F back to the USS Philippine Sea.

 Reception

 Due to its release shortly after the end of the Korean War, the Men of the Fighting Lady was well received by the general public as well as by critics as a mainly factual account of aerial combat.
 Bosley Crowther of The New York Times gave the film a very favorable review: "Men of the Fighting Lady, which came yesterday to the Globe, bearing a title that echoes a dandy factual film of World War II, turns out to be an apt successor to that saga of the aircraft carriers, translating now a stirring story of carrier planes and men in the Korean war."

 According to MGM records, Men of the Fighting Lady made $1,502,000 in the U.S. and Canada and $1,136,000 in other countries, resulting in a profit of $729,000.